-5.8.
+4.8.
 Time Limits to Degree

 Students are expected to complete their degree within the time frame specified below.
 Programs may set lower limits for all students or for individual students in their program.
 Time limits must be included in the Program of Study.
-The time to degree may be extended by the Vice Provost for Research and Dean of Graduate Studies for a compelling reason.
-Approved separations and temporary leaves do not count toward the time limits but cannot be used for the sole purpose of extending the time to degree.
+The time to degree may be extended by the Dean of Graduate Studies or designee.
+The Graduate Program Director must justify that the content of AU courses passed in excess of 9 years aligns with current knowledge and practices.
+Additionally, the Associate Dean of the academic unit must also approve.
+Temporary leaves do not count toward the time limits but cannot be used for the sole purpose of extending the time to degree.
+Voluntary and administrative separations will count toward the time limit to degree unless approved by DGS at the commencement of the separation.

 Master's students are expected to complete all degree requirements in no more than six years after the date of first enrollment in the degree program.
 Doctoral students are expected to complete all degree requirements in no more than nine years after the date of first enrollment in the degree program.
-Each semester, the Registrar will identify students who will exceed time limits to degree at the end of the current academic year and inform the students of the potential status change.
+Each semester, the Registrar will identify students American University Academic Rules and Regulations for Graduate Students Page 17 who will exceed time limits to degree at the end of the current academic year and inform the students of the potential status change.

 Under compelling circumstances, doctoral students may apply for one-year extensions beyond the expected time to degree, for a maximum of three extensions.
 Students must petition the Graduate Program Director for each one-year extension.
 Petitions must include a timetable listing specific goals from the Program of Study to be accomplished during the extension.
-Each extension must be approved by the Associate Dean of the academic unit and the Vice Provost for Research and Dean of Graduate Studies.
+Each extension must be approved by the Associate Dean of the academic unit and the Dean of Graduate Studies.
 Additional extensions will not be approved.